-After the undergraduate course, one will be required to undergo another four years of training which culminates to award of degree in veterinary medicine.
+After the undergraduate course, one will be required to undergo another four years of training which culminates to the award of degree in veterinary medicine.
 This can only be recognized if the veterinary school attended is duly and fully accredited by a recognized body.
-The very first three years are committed to class work, research and practical practices while the fourth year goes to clinical based rotations and it is here that the graduate is able choose and recognize the area of interest since as a veterinarian you can choose to practice generally or specialize in one area.
+The very first three years are committed to classwork, research and practical practices while the fourth year goes to clinical-based rotations and it is here that the graduate is able to choose and recognize the area of interest since as a veterinarian you can choose to practice general or specialize in one area.

 Veterinarians will also be required to confirm their residency status.
-This is meant to enable the examination body differentiate between the residents and nonresidents.
-There are rules that are meant to enable a country license only the bonafide citizens and only aliens who have the right documentations.
+This is meant to enable the examination body to differentiate between the residents and non-residents.
+There are rules that are meant to enable a country license only the bonafide citizens and only aliens who have the right documentation.
 This may be discriminatory but on the other hand very important.
-After the residency exam, the practitioner will become certified by the board and start practicing.
+After the residency exam, the practitioner will become certified by the board and start practising.
 One may start earning a little stipend when on residency examination.

-Just as other professional, all veterinarians will be required to observe the code of conduct and carry themselves in a manner that is not likely to discredit and prejudice the profession in any way.
-This means they will have to respect their professional ethics and avoid being negligence since a confirmation of negligence can be the genesis for deregistration.
-Negligence allover the world is a reason enough to warranty disciplinary action against any profession hence the need to be very cautious.
+Just as other professionals, all veterinarians will be required to observe the code of conduct and carry themselves in a manner that is not likely to discredit and prejudice the profession in any way.
+This means they will have to respect their professional ethics and avoid being negligence since confirmation of negligence can be the genesis for deregistration.
+Negligence all over the world is a reason enough to warrant disciplinary action against any profession hence the need to be very cautious.
 All veterinarians have to follow and observe their professional obligations in the letter and spirit of the noble duty bestowed upon them by the profession and more so considering that they are responsible for animals and not human being who in a position to express their displeasure.